 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Indivior, Boston Scientific, KushCo, and Nabriva and Encourages Investors to Contact the Firm

-NEW YORK, May 30, 2019 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C. reminds investors that class action lawsuits have been commenced on behalf of stockholders of Indivior PLC, Boston Scientific Corporation, Inc., KushCo Holdings, Inc., and Nabriva Therapeutics plc.
+NEW YORK, June 05, 2019 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C. reminds investors that class action lawsuits have been commenced on behalf of stockholders of Indivior PLC, Boston Scientific Corporation, KushCo Holdings, Inc., and Nabriva Therapeutics plc.
 Stockholders have until the deadlines listed below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Indivior PLC (Other OTC: INVVY)